Cinco de Mayo is right around the corner, although you certainly don't need to wait until then to try these delicious avocado shrimp boats.

 - Optional garnish: 1 tablespoon chopped fresh cilantro

-- Heat ½ tablespoon Cilantro and Roasted Onion Infused Olive Oil olive oil in a medium pan over medium-high heat.
+- Heat ½ tablespoon Cilantro and Roasted Onion Infused Olive Oil in a medium pan over medium-high heat.
 Season the shrimp with salt and pepper and add it to the pan, cooking for 1 minute on the first side.
 Use tongs to flip them over and cook for another 1-2 minutes, until opaque.
 Remove from the pan and cut into ½ inch pieces.

 - Cut the avocado in half lengthwise and remove the pit.
 You now have a small well in each half of the avocado.
 Create a bigger well by scooping out some flesh with a melon baller or spoon.
 Reserve what you scooped out and set it aside in a medium bowl.
 Rub the exposed avocado flesh with lime juice or the spent lime half to prevent browning.